tbrodel/ckas/README.txt

 Abstraction to scale values into something usable by [ckas]

 [posneg]
-Float enters, two floats exit.
+One float enters, two floats exit.
 One absolute value, one negative.